Amanda Young: Saw VI

-In Saw VI, a flashback shows that Amanda, desperate for drugs, sent Cecil into Jill Tuck's clinic to steal some for her, making her an accessory in the miscarriage of John's son Gideon in Saw IV.
+In Saw VI, a flashback shows that Amanda, desperate for drugs, sent Cecil to Jill Tuck's clinic to steal some for her, making her an accomplice in the miscarriage of John's son Gideon in Saw IV.

-It is also shown that following Amanda's survival of her test in the first film, John showed Amanda to Jill to prove that his method of rehabilitation was the only one that worked.
-It is hinted that Amanda was a patient at Jill's clinic once and that Jill had given up on her.
-Amanda told Jill that John's method helped her.
+It is also shown that after Amanda survived her test in the first film, John showed Amanda to Jill to prove that his method of rehabilitation was the only one that worked.
+It is implied that Amanda was once a patient at Jill's clinic and that Jill had given up on her.
+Amanda told Jill that John's method had helped her.

-Amanda appears in a flashback with John and Hoffman as they put Timothy into his trap.
-It is shown that Amanda and Hoffman, although both apprentices to John, had a very competitive and tense rivalry with each other.
-Amanda openly expressed doubt in Hoffman's abilities to set up the mechanics of their devices properly, remarking that she thought he was only useful for "heavy lifting".
-Hoffman in turn openly expressed his dislike for her, saying he was the one who truly cherishes his life.
-Amanda also questioned whether Hoffman should be tested, reflecting upon the fact that she had already passed a test.
-Amanda's close emotional attachment and care for John was also further displayed.
-Amanda appeared awkward and uncomfortable when she and John later ran into Jill as they exited the room.
-It was also revealed that the masked figure that kidnapped Lynn Denlon in Saw III was Amanda.
+Amanda appears in a flashback with John and Hoffman as they prepare the trap for Timothy.
+It is shown that although Amanda and Hoffman were both apprentices of John, they were competitive and reluctant to work together.
+Amanda expressed doubts about Hoffman's ability to properly set up the mechanics of her devices, noting that she thought he was only useful for "heavy lifting."
+Hoffman openly expressed his dislike for her, saying that he was the one who truly valued his life.
+Amanda also questioned whether Hoffman should be tested, reflecting on the fact that she had already passed one test.
+Amanda's close emotional bond and care for John was also further demonstrated in the film.
+Amanda seemed awkward and uncomfortable when she and John later ran into Jill as they left the room.
+It was also revealed that the masked figure who kidnapped Lynn Denlon in Saw III was Amanda.

-Another flashback shows Hoffman had plotted to sabotage Amanda's final test in Saw III.
-Hoffman, knowing of Amanda's involvement in Jill's miscarriage, blackmailed Amanda into killing Lynn through the letter he left for her in Saw IV (read by her in Saw III).
-In the letter, Hoffman told Amanda he would inform John of Amanda's indirect role in the incident.
-Feeling the pressure not to disappoint her mentor, Amanda complied with Hoffman's threats and shot Lynn.
-This resulted in Amanda's failure to pass the final test John had set for her and thus her death.
+Another flashback reveals that Hoffman plotted to sabotage Amanda's final exam in Saw III.
+Knowing of Amanda's involvement in Jill's miscarriage, Hoffman blackmailed Amanda into killing Lynn through the letter he left for her in Saw IV (which she read in Saw III).
+In the letter, Hoffman told Amanda that he would inform John of Amanda's indirect role in the incident.
+Feeling pressure not to disappoint her mentor, Amanda followed Hoffman's threats and shot Lynn.
+This resulted in Amanda's failure to pass the final test John had set for her and her death.

-In the Director's Cut of Saw VI, one of the reinserted scenes presents a dialogue between Amanda and Cecil, in which she persuades him to rob the clinic by claiming, "I've been good to you."
-Also in the Director's Cut, a scene was added after the end credits in which she approaches the room Corbett Denlon is locked in (during the events of Saw III) and frantically tells her, "Don't trust the one who saves you."
+In the director's cut of Saw VI, one of the scenes added was a dialogue between Amanda and Cecil in which she convinces him to rob the clinic by saying, "I've been good to you".
+Also in the Director's Cut, a scene was added after the credits in which she approaches the room where Corbett Denlon is trapped (during the events of Saw III) and frantically tells her, "Don't trust the one who saves you".

 Saw 3D

-Amanda appears in a quick flashback of the bathroom at the end of Saw 3D.
+At the end of Saw 3D, Amanda appears in a brief archival flashback from Saw II.